gem/oq-consolidate/README.md

 ### Installation

+# FIXME: No need to make, and perhaps some dependencies are not needed too

 Run `make` first!

 It requires `PyQt4-dev`/`PyQt4-devel` and `qt-dev`/`qt-devel` (and looks for `lrelease`. you may need to symlink it).